-Now that you're ready to create your own crisis communications plan, here are a couple of best practices you should keep in mind as you're creating that document and socializing it within your company.
+Now that you're ready to create your own crisis communications plan, here are a couple of best practices you should keep in mind as you're creating that document and sharing it within your company.

-Set up a status page for product-related incidents.
+1. Set up a status page for product-related incidents.

-Your status page should be easy to update on the backend, and easy for your customers to find when they're looking for updates.
+Your status page should be easy to update on the backend, and clear for your customers to find when they're looking for updates.

-Make team expectations clear.
+2. Make team expectations clear.

 The main teams to consider are marketing, customer service and support, social media, and PR.
 Make sure you have clear communication channels set up to keep all of those groups in sync.
 At HubSpot, we like to use Slack to share quick one-off updates and email to send more formal end-of-day or midday updates.

-Create a reporting culture.
+3. Create a reporting culture.

 It's important to communicate to the company that employees should be reporting possible crises to the core response team.
 That will be the best way to ensure that you're learning about incidents before they escalate.

-Update your plan consistently.
+4. Update your plan consistently.

-In addition to working postmortems into your process, you should also assign a DRI and set a schedule for updating the contact information in the plan.
+When working postmortems into your process, you should also assign a DRI and set a schedule for updating the contact information in the plan.
 Once a quarter should be sufficient.

 Above all else, remember to breathe — crisis situations can be intense, but with some thoughtful planning, you will be better prepared to deal with those incidents.